marcfreiheit/generic-functions-squeak/README.md

 * You can add MultiMethods by annotating them with `<MultiMethod>` pragma
 * You can change existing MultiMethods
 * You can specify parameters by providing a class symbol
+* You can browse MultiMethods using the _GenericMessageBrowser_
-* You can delete MultiMethods.
+* You can delete MultiMethods
 * You can delete classes with MultiMethods
 * You can use your Squeak like before.
-My code does not make any changes to existing code.
+My code does not make any changes to existing code
 ### What you can't do
 The following actions can't be performed, because they are not implemented or take the system into a non-consistent state:
-* You can't file out classes with MultiMethods.
+* You can't file out classes with MultiMethods
 * You can't use Generic Messages inside the default system browser.
-Please refer to the tooling section.
+Please refer to the tooling section
 * You can't change instance variables of a class already containing MultiMethods.
-Recompiling logic is currently missing.
+Recompiling logic is currently missing
 * MethodCombinations and Ranking during dispatch isn't implemented yet.
-Therefore, dispatch fails if multiple methods are applicable.
+Therefore, dispatch fails if multiple methods are applicable
+* You can't specify the specializing parameter.
+Pragmas are mapped from the left to right parameters.
+In addition, you can't specify a MultiMethod without any specializer.

 ## Implementation
 ### How does the dispatch works?